7 Tips to Ethically Swim With Elephants in Thailand (Can You?)

 Be prepared for an hour-long drive from Chiang Mai while riding in the back of a pickup truck on a freeway (likely the most dangerous thing we did in Southeast Asia).
 What’s waiting at the end is pretty spectacular!

-Hug Elephant Sanctuary offers half-day and one-day experiences, as well as one-week volunteer trips.
+Hug Elephant Sanctuary offers half-day and one-day experiences.

 We opted for the one-day experience and were fully satisfied with the several hours that we spent with the elephants, the delicious lunch that the sanctuary served, and the attachment that the mahouts very obviously had to the elephants–their love for their big friends was abundantly clear.